 What if I think my rights were violated?

 If you think your rights have been violated, above all, stay calm and don’t try to fight the officers or cause a scene.
 There will be a time for everything to be addressed and handled lawfully.
-Your best bet is to contact an attorney to help you.
+Your best bet is to contact an attorney to help you as soon as possible.

-After your arrest, you’ll be taken to the police station and booked.
-The booking process creates an official arrest record and can take up to several hours.
-A typical booking process includes:
+After your arrest, you’ll be taken to the police station or county jail and booked.
+The booking process creates an official arrest record and can take several hours.
+The typical booking process includes: